Kaoffie/cocoa-specs/README.md

 - happy: `HAP/KWREU`
 - happily: `HAP/SWREUL/KWREU`

+This only applies when there are no initials.
+If there are initials, the suffix would be written with the -y represented phonetically as `EU`.

 ## Irregular Briefs

 Irregular briefs refer to briefs that do not strictly follow all the core rules listed before.
 Groups of briefs may still have internally consistent patterns, but they would still have to be explicitly memorized.
 Work-in-progress.